Other / mixed grade configuration · North Miami Beach, FL

 What is the racial and ethnic makeup of Linda Lentin K-8 Center?

-The largest demographic group at Linda Lentin K-8 Center is African American at 84.3%.
-The school serves a diverse student body in NORTH MIAMI BEACH, FL.
+The largest demographic group at Linda Lentin K-8 Center is African American at 84.3% of enrollment, in North Miami Beach, FL.

 What is the Resource Investment Index for Linda Lentin K-8 Center?

-Linda Lentin K-8 Center has a Resource Investment Index of 43/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Linda Lentin K-8 Center has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page